-The certificate is open to students enrolled in an MSc degree program in the School of Public Health, and who have a particular interest in communicable diseases.
+The Graduate Embedded Certificate is open to students enrolled in an MSc degree program in the School of Public Health, and who have a particular interest in communicable diseases.
 This certificate will also be available to students in other graduate degree programs in the School, as well as other faculties at the University of Alberta.
 Students must be in good standing when they apply.

-If you are interested in applying to the Graduate Certificate in Communicable Diseases, please complete the Application Form no later than September 30 of your second year.
+If you are interested in applying to the Graduate Embedded Certificate in Communicable Diseases, please complete the application form no later than September 30 of your second year.
 If you are studying part time, your application must be submitted at completion of (*12) of study.

 Submit your completed form to email@example.com.